-With the global shift toward a predominantly cloud-centric IT landscape, businesses increasingly allocate their time to leverage cloud services in lieu of traditional data centers.
-According to Gartner, worldwide end-user spending on public cloud services is expected to grow by 20.4% to a total of around $678.8 billion in 2024 — up from the $563.6 billion spent in 2023.
+The world has shifted to a predominantly cloud-centric IT landscape in lieu of traditional data centers.
+According to Gartner, global end-user spending on public cloud services is expected to grow to a total of around $678.8 billion in 2024 — up from the $563.6 billion spent in 2023.

-To protect your company’s operations and sensitive data, cloud security controls must be in place.
+Cloud security controls are a must to protect your organization’s operations and sensitive data.
 But what are cloud security controls, and how can they keep you safe from expensive, time-consuming threats?
 Continue reading for answers and to discover the best cloud security solutions for your organization.

 What Are Cloud Security Controls?

 Cloud security controls are the range of measures and best practices organizations take to protect their cloud environments and defend against breaches or possible hazards.
-They help businesses evaluate, deploy, and address information security.
-These security controls are a pivotal element in any cloud security strategy.
+They help businesses evaluate, deploy, and address information security and are a pivotal element in any cloud security strategy.

 In order for cloud security operations to fulfill their full potential, they should be implemented as soon as your business migrates to the cloud — or even during this process.
 The purpose of cloud computing security is, ultimately, to make your cloud environments less vulnerable.
 To accomplish this, a variety of procedures and best practices must be followed to ensure things run smoothly.
 These guidelines can make up your cloud security controls.